cmaron/CS-7641-assignments/assignment2/README.md

 The code for this assignment chooses three toy problems, but there are other options available in _ABAGAIL_.

+## General

+If you are running this code in OS X you should consider downloading Jython directly.
+The version provided by homebrew does mot seem to work as expected for this code.

 ## Data

 The data loading code expects datasets to be stored in "./data".